-The Violence Against Women Act (VAWA) is a law that protects victims of domestic violence, dating violence, sexual assault, and stalking.
+VAWA stands for the Violence Against Women Act.
+VAWA is a law that protects victims of domestic violence, dating violence, sexual assault, and stalking.
 Victims threatened with these things are protected too.
 In federally funded housing, these victims are protected from being discriminated against because of the abuse committed against them.

 - Am I covered by VAWA’s housing protections?

 VAWA protects you if you are a victim of domestic violence, dating violence, sexual assault, and stalking.
 You don’t have to be married to or living with the abuser to be protected by VAWA.